Captaincy General of the Philippines: Taxation

 Also there was the bandalâ (from the Tagalog word mandalâ, a round stack of rice stalks to be threshed), an annual forced sale and requisitioning of goods such as rice.
 Custom duties and income tax were also collected.
 By 1884, the tribute was replaced by the cedula personal, wherein everyone over 18 were required to pay for personal identification.
 The local gobernadorcillos were responsible for collection of the tribute.
 Under the cedula system taxpayers were individually responsible to Spanish authorities for payment of the tax, and were subject to summary arrest for failure to show a cedula receipt.

-Aside from paying a tribute, all male Filipinos as well as Chinese immigrants from 16 to 60 years old were obliged to render forced labor called "polo".
+Aside from paying a tribute, all male Filipinos as well as Chinese immigrants from 16 to 60 years old were obliged to render forced labor called "polo y servicio".
 This labor lasted for 40 days a year, later reduced to 15 days.
 It took various forms such as the building and repairing of roads and bridges, construction of public buildings and churches, cutting timber in the forest, working in shipyards, and serving as soldiers in military expeditions.
 People who rendered the forced labor was called "polistas".
 He could be exempted by paying the "falla" which is a sum of money.
 The polista were according to law, to be given a daily rice ration during their working days which they often did not receive.